younatics/Objectification/README.md

 let data3 = YNExpandableCell()

 let datas = [data1, data2, data3] as [Any]

-let objectification = Objectification(objects: datas, type: .all)
+// Three types you can use (.properties, .values, .all) you can see `Stringfication` for more information let objectification = Objectification(objects: datas, type: .all)
 ```